mehtamohit013/FedBase/README.md

     ```bash
     PYTHONPATH=${WEBOTS_HOME}/lib/controller/python37; export PYTHONPATH
     ```

+    Please also note that, for running webots change "python" to "python3" in preferences menu of webots.

 *   ### Simulation of Urban Mobility (SUMO)
     For simulation SUMO 1.12.0 has been used.
 Official installation guide can be found [here](https://sumo.dlr.de/docs/Downloads.php)